 - The government carries out its work through Regeringskansliet (the Government Offices) and about 350 government agencies.

 - Sweden is made up of 21 counties.
 Each county has a state regional authority known as Länsstyrelsen (the County Administrative Board).

-- There are 20 county councils.
-County councils are led by politicians who have been elected by the people.
-The main task of county councils is to manage medical, health and dental care services, and public transport.
+- There are also 21 regions.
+These are led by politicians who have been elected by the people.
+The main tasks of regions are to manage medical, health and dental care services, and public transport.

-- Counties and county councils cover the same geographical areas, and are therefore regarded as the regional level.
-The highest decision-making body at this level is the county council assembly or regional assembly.
-County councils' work is governed by Kommunallagen (the Local Government Act).
+- Counties and regions cover the same geographical areas, and are therefore regarded as the regional level.
+The highest decision-making body at this level is the regional assembly.
+The work done by the regions is governed by Kommunallagen (the Local Government Act).